Updates (25 Jan 2026):

 Poster presentation

 Please prepare your poster at A0 size (841 mm × 1189 mm), and bring it on the first day.
 Posters will be displayed throughout the conference.
-The poster session will be on Thursday, 29th Jan 2026, from 12:30-13:00 hrs (lunchtime).
+The poster session will be on Thursday, 29th Jan 2026, from 12:30-13:30 hrs (during lunch time).

 Conference activities / social events

-Also refer to the programme draft for timing and dates
+Also, refer to the programme draft for timing and dates.

 Informal Welcome (27th Jan 2026)